Fusion-Lightguns/Fusion-Phaser/README.md

      - Open source codes and designs.
 Wanna build yourself do it lol .

-     - Its a lightgun for Pi(& windows) made from a Pi lol

      - Made by gamers for gamers.

      - Assembled/made & coded in USA.